CityEngine: Procedural modeling

 ArcGIS CityEngine uses a procedural modeling approach to automatically generate models through a predefined rule set.
 The rules are defined through a CGA shape grammar system, enabling the creation of complex parametric models.
-Users can change or add the shape grammar as much as needed, providing room for new designs.
+Users can change or add the shape grammar as needed.

-Modeling an urban environment within CityEngine can start out with creating a street network either with the street drawing tool or with data imported from openstreetmap.org or from Esri data formats such as Shapefiles or File Geodatabase.
-The next step is to subdivide all the lots as many times as specified, resulting in a map of lots and streets.
-By selecting all or some of the lots, CityEngine can be instructed to start generating the buildings.
-Due to the procedural modeling technology, all buildings can be made to vary from one another to achieve an urban aesthetic.
-At this point, the city model can be re-designed and adjusted by changing parameters or the shape grammar itself.
+Urban environments can be modeled within CityEngine by starting with creating a street network (either from the street drawing tool or with data imported from map data).
+Then, lots may be subdivided as many times as specified, resulting in a map of multiple lots and streets.
+CityEngine can then be instructed to start generating the buildings using defined procedural modeling rules.
+At this point, the city model can be re-designed and adjusted by changing the parameters or the shape grammar.

-CGA Shape Grammar system can read Esri-Oracle format datasets directly, and it operates as a top-bottom generation tree: it generates complex components from simple Shapefiles polygons/poly-lines/points whereas each branch and leaf of the generation tree cannot interact with others.
-It is different from mainstream shape grammars like Grasshopper in Rhinoceros 3D and Dynamo in Autodesk Revit.

-Relevant applications

-Traditionally, building a 3D urban environment is very time-consuming due to the numerous buildings and details of a city.
-Designers used CAD software to create shapes one by one, and researchers analyzed cities by computing 2D information in GIS (GIS only supports limited 3D shape generation like extrusion) CityEngine's Procedural Modeling system makes it possible to generate complex 3D models via information massively, bringing many relevant applications.
-It not only enhances the workflow of urban design/study/planning and merges to a new field of study called Geodesign (means using geospatial information to design a city) but also lowers the threshold of making city environments in the game and movie industry.

 Geodesign

-Discussions on geodesign often mention the use of ArcGIS CityEngine, although it is not an analytical tool like GIS.
-As a crucial tool to enhance 3D shape generation in ArcGIS, ArcGIS CityEngine is the critical product to improve the applicability of GeoDesign, using geospatial information to design or analyze a city.
+Though CityEngine is not an analytical tool like GIS, discussions about geodesign often mention the use of ArcGIS CityEngine.
+As it can be used to enhance 3D shape generation in ArcGIS, ArcGIS CityEngine is a critical product to improve the applicability of geodesign by using geospatial information to design or analyze a city.

+Applications

 Urban design and planning

-Garsdale Design were early pioneers of ArcGIS CityEngine in the creation of city master plans in Iraq pre-2013.
-Using it to not just model existing historic areas but also model future plans.
-Larger companies like Foster+Partners and HOK Architects have also used CityEngine in their sizable urban planning projects.
-Before using that, it took them numerous work hours on creating interactive visualizations of hundreds of thousands of buildings.
-With CityEngine, the designers and clients of projects can communicate via craft fluid, data-rich, and real-time rendered experiences.
+Garsdale Design used ArcGIS CityEngine in the creation of city master plans in Iraq before 2013, both to model existing historic areas and also model future plans.
+Larger companies like Foster+Partners and HOK Architects have also used CityEngine in their urban planning projects.